Microsporum audouinii: Diagnostic tests

 There is an array of different tests to differentiate between fungi.
 Direct microscopy with 10% KOH would show small to medium conidia with ectothrix hair invasion.
 Performing a wet mount would show 'racquet shaped hyphae' with few macro and microconidia.
 Histological examination of a diseased hair shows clefts that between the inner root sheath and hair.

 Microsporum audouinii fluoresces when examined in ultraviolet light (Wood's lamp).
 The two main growth media employed to test for M. audouinii are Sabouraud's Dextrose agar and potato dextrose agar.
 On the former, growth is slow with and poor sporulation with most strains producing a few abortive macroconidia and sparse microconidia.
 The colonies are flat, dense and cottony in texture with a greyish-white to reddish brown hue.
 On Potato Dextrose agar, colonies are white with a silky texture and a peach-coloured underside.

 Microsporum audouinii can be differentiated from non-sporulating strains of the similar M. canis by culture on autoclaved rice.
 Under these conditions, M. canis typically yields abundant growth and little to no pigmentation whereas M. audouinii produces no visible growth and abundant brown pigment on the rice grains.
-PCR fingerprinting is a fairly new diagnostic tool for the rapid identification of these fungi.
+Fungal DNA barcoding is a fairly new diagnostic tool for the rapid identification of these fungi.